Brendonovich/prisma-client-rust/docs/src/pages/reading-data/select-include.md

 ## Usage in Queries

-Just pass the result of `select` or `include` to an equivalent query builder function:
+Just pass the result of `select!` or `include!` to an equivalent query builder function:

 ```rust
 // Type is anonymous and does not exist outside of the call to `include`